5 Magnificent Waterfalls within an Hour of Asheville, NC

 Looking Glass Falls is the must-see waterfall for anyone who would prefer to avoid any intense physical activity.
 This roadside wonder requires a tiny little walk down a staircase to reach an observation deck looking out unto the powerful 60 foot drop waterfall.
 It’s the best option near Asheville for those who would like to limit any type of cardio while on vacation (understandably!).

-Looking Glass Falls is often considered the most gorgeous waterfall in the region, and although it’s quite a drive considering no hike is involved, it’s worth the trek to see such a stunning natural wonder.
+Looking Glass Falls is often considered the most gorgeous waterfall in the region, and although it’s quite a drive, it’s worth a cruise to see such a stunning natural wonder.

 On an interesting side note, the unique name comes from a rock near the waterfall which resembles a mirror (or Looking Glass) in the winter as water freezes and reflects the sun.

 As one of the most photographed waterfalls in the state, it’s definitely a North Carolina bucket list contender!

 - How to get here: US 276 Brevard, NC 28712

 - Cost: Free, parking is along the street and fills up fast

 Nearby attractions to justify the drive: Pisgah Gem mining, Looking Glass Rock hike (very strenuous climb to a gorgeous overlook), Cove Creek falls (beautiful 50 foot waterfall accessible via a 2 mile loop).

 Pearson’s Falls is another easily accessible waterfall, this one requiring a short, very easy 1/2 mile nature stroll.
 For those who want to get in a nice relaxing stroll, without going all out, Pearson’s hike is a great choice.
 The beautiful spring fed streams, lush plant life, and wildflowers will give you plenty to look at before arriving at the gorgeous 90 foot waterfall.